RIZZZIOM/rizzziom.github.io/content/blog/K8-SEC-P1/index.md

 ### Practical 2 - Benchmarking Our Cluster With Kube-bench

-**Scenario**: *Perform a CIS kubernetes benchmarking assessment against an intentionally vulnerable Kubernetes cluster.*
+**Scenario**: *Perform a CIS kubernetes benchmarking assessment against Minikube's Kubernetes cluster.*

-- For the sake of simplicity, we can just use the Kubebench tool agains the standard cluster created using **`minikube`**
+- For the sake of simplicity, we can just use the Kubebench tool against the standard cluster created using **`minikube`**

 ```shell
 $ minikube start